-Its footprint includes 275 ARCO-licensed and -branded stations, along with the franchise for about 700 ampm convenience stores across the state.
+Its footprint includes more than 280 ARCO-licensed and -branded stations, along with the franchise for about 700 ampm convenience stores.

 In addition, BP’s marketing and trading business has provided energy products and services to California since 1984.
-The company markets enough natural gas in the state to meet the energy needs of 6.9 million households, or five times the number of homes in Los Angeles.
+Today, the business markets enough natural gas in California to meet the needs of every home in the state’s four largest metropolitan areas: Los Angeles, San Francisco, Riverside and San Diego.

 BP also seeks to develop new energy technologies in California.
-BP Ventures has invested more than $100 million in companies based in the state, partnering to bring clean technologies and other leading-edge energy solutions to market.
+In fact, BP Ventures has invested more than $150 million in California-based companies, partnering to bring clean technologies and other leading-edge energy solutions to market.

 In 2016, for example, BP announced a $30 million investment in Fulcrum BioEnergy, which produces lower-carbon jet fuel from household waste.

 In 2017, BP invested $20 million in Beyond Limits, a Caltech startup that is commercializing artificial intelligence and cognitive computing software originally developed for NASA and the space program.